Boeing 377 Stratocruiser: Aero Spacelines Guppy

-In addition to the Israeli Anaks a company called Aero Spacelines was converting old 377s to aircraft called Guppys in the 1960s.
+In addition to the Israeli Anaks, a company called Aero Spacelines was converting old 377s to aircraft called Guppies in the 1960s.
 There were three types: the Pregnant Guppy, Super Guppy, and Mini Guppy.
 They had an extension to the top of the fuselage to enable them to carry large aircraft parts between manufacturing sites.

 The first was the Pregnant Guppy, followed by the Super Guppy, and finally the Mini Guppy.
 The Super Guppy and the Mini Guppy had turboprop engines.